Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 8. Do not flash your Cash:

-Do not flash your Cash.
-Pull out what you need and pay.
-Never carry substantial amounts with you.
-Keep Cash and any other valuables in your Hotel safe.
-Flashing money makes you a target in cities and towns.
+Only take out the Cash you need when making a payment, and avoid carrying large amounts of money.
+Store your Cash and other valuables in your hotel safe.
+Displaying money can make you a target in cities and towns.

-Remember to Keep your Money out of Sight.
-Do not count money in the car while stuck in a traffic jam in Kampala, especially if your windows are down.
+Remember to keep your money out of sight.
+Do not count your Cash in your car while stuck in traffic, particularly in Kampala, especially if your windows are down.
+More about money advice while visiting Uganda.

 9. Keep your Jewelry at Home:

-Please keep it in a bag strapped to you.
-When taking a picture, hold it with both hands and roll the strap around your hand so no one can take it from you.
+To keep your camera safe, always store it in a bag that is securely strapped to you.
+When taking a picture, hold the camera with both hands and wrap the strap around your wrist to prevent someone from grabbing it.

 11. Protect your Mobile – Cell Phone:

-Thieves especially seek Smartphones and will steal them even in a restaurant.
-Never put your mobile phone on a table when going out.
+Thieves specifically target smartphones and will steal them even in public places like restaurants.
+Never leave your mobile phone unattended on a table when you go out.

-Mobile Phones are necessary for most Travelers to stay in touch with Home.
+Mobile phones are essential for most travelers to stay in touch with Home.

-Keep walking at night to a minimum; it is usually safe on a crowded street, but it is best to be with a Ugandan or someone who knows the country and its ways.
+Like most cities in the world, Kampala minimizes walking at night whenever possible.
+While it is generally safe to walk on crowded streets, it’s best to be accompanied by a Ugandan or someone familiar with the country and its customs.

 13. Never act lost, even if you are:

-That may sound funny, but when one behaves and looks lost, they make themselves vulnerable and a potential target for thieves.
-If you are lost, ask a police officer, or go into a shop and ask for directions.
-And you will find people most helpful.t
+This may sound amusing, but when you appear lost, you make yourself vulnerable and a potential target for thieves.
+It’s best to ask a police officer for help or go into a shop to request directions.
+People are generally constructive.

-If you are on Safari with us, your driver-guide will ensure you are not lost and bring you safely back to the Hotel.
+If you are on a safari with us, rest assured that your driver-guide will ensure you are not lost and safely return you to the hotel.

-Thieves always look for people who seem lost and disoriented.
-Even if you are lost, act as if you know where you are going – ask the right people, and you will be fine.
+Thieves often look for individuals who seem disoriented or lost.
+Even if you are lost, carry yourself confidently and act as though you know where you are going.
+If you need assistance, ask the right people, and you will be fine.

-If you are lost, take a taxi, for-hire, or even a Boda-Boda motorcycle back to your Hotel.
-Just do not act lost, even if you are.
+If you find yourself lost, consider taking a taxi, hiring a car, or using a Boda-Boda motorcycle to return to your hotel.
+The key is to avoid appearing lost, even if you are.

 14. A Safe Night Out on the Town in Uganda:

-Going out is usually safe in Kampala, and we suggest you go with a local to stay safe.
-If you are on Safari with us, your driver-guide can show you the city that never sleeps in Africa, Kampala.
+Enjoying a night out in Kampala is generally safe, and we recommend going with a local for added security.
+If you’re on safari with us, your driver-guide can introduce you to the vibrant nightlife of Kampala, known as the city that never sleeps in Africa.

 15. How to avoid Getting Kidnapped on Safari:

-The chances of you being kidnapped are one in a million.
-Uganda is on the US State Department’s List of Countries where kidnappings occur, and it is also listed as a country on the “B List,” meaning exercising caution.
-Kenya and Ethiopia are also on the list.
-In both countries, hijacking and kidnapping by terrorists are more common.
+The chances of being kidnapped are statistically meager, approximately one in a million.
+However, Uganda is listed by the U.S. State Department as a coU.S.y where kidnappings can occur.
+It falls under the “B List,” which means travelers should exercise caution.
+Kenya and Ethiopia are also on this list, where hijacking and kidnapping by terrorists are more common.

 16. Are GBTQI+ Travelers Safe visiting Uganda:

-Uganda is in the same Place the US, Australia, the UK, and much of Europe were in during the 1950s.
-In the 1950s, the US Consulate in Frankfurt, Germany, questioned me before receiving permission.
-The US has evolved, and to the dismay of many Ugandans who drive by the US embassy during June will fly, the Gay Pride flying high.
+Uganda is at a cultural crossroads similar to where the US, Australia, the UK, and muU.S. of Europe were in the 1950s.
+For instance, during the 1950s, the US Consulate in Frankfurt, GeU.S.any, questioned me before granting permission for entry.
+While the US has evolved significantly since then, many Ugandans express their discontent as they drive past the US embassy, mainly when it displays the rainbow flag during Pride Month in June.

-LGBTQI+ visitors continue to travel here for primate trekking while keeping a low profile.
-One can soon expect a statement from the Uganda Tourism Board regarding LGBTQI+ travelers.
-Uganda remains one of Africa’s friendliest, most welcoming, and hospitable countries, accepting visitors culturally different from themselves.
-Read more here.
+Despite the challenging environment, LGBTQI+ visitors continue to travel to Uganda for experiences such as primate trekking, often while keeping a low profile.
+A statement from the Uganda Tourism Board regarding LGBTQI+ travelers can be expected soon.
+Overall, Uganda is known for being one of Africa’s friendliest and most hospitable countries, welcoming visitors from diverse cultural backgrounds.

 Is Uganda safe for Tourists?
 Uganda-Safety-Security in 2025